GennadiiIakovlev/gennadiiiakovlev.github.io/publications.md

 *4-day crash-course (15 × 90-min sessions)*
 [Syllabus](../assets/pdf/regime-change-democratization-and-democratic-backsliding.pdf){:target="_blank"}

+**Course description.**
-**Course description.** Why do some countries democratise while others slide back into authoritarianism?
+Why do some countries democratise while others slide back into authoritarianism?
 This intensive seminar surveys classic and cutting-edge scholarship on regime types, transitions, hybrid regimes, and the contemporary wave of backsliding.

+**Learning outcomes.**
-**Learning outcomes.** Participants will be able to:
+Participants will be able to:
 * recognise ideal-typical regimes and diagnose empirical cases;
 * apply theoretical frameworks to real-world country trajectories;
 * analyse the drivers of autocratic stability and democratic erosion;
-* critically engage with regime-change literature; and
+* critically engage with regime-change literature;
 * estimate prospects for democratisation or backsliding.